Bug report #14546

 This problem arose during a course I was teaching, and appeared on every Windows machine running QGIS 2.8.7 regardless of the version of Windows on the machines (and disappeared when people reverted to QGIS 2.8.3), and most versions were downloaded and installed in the last week (and some as recently as today, so this represents a current problem) I can provide examples of data layers where this problem was apparent.

-#5 Updated by Colin MacLeod almost 4 years ago
+#5 Updated by Colin MacLeod about 4 years ago

 - File Polygon_Grid_North_Sea_WGS84.zip added